 To the food – usual style of pictorial and a wee explanation of the experience of the dish from those eating it.

 One of the very best hummus I have ever had, without a shadow of a doubt.
 This was chickpea flavoursome, drizzled with quality olive oil and a dusting of spice.
 But then when you swallow you get citrus overtones in there too, a little garlic intensity and then it all sort of blends together.
 This was a cracker – loved it.
 We needed more bread though – our BAD.

 Good choice here from Amy.
 Known as Icli Kofte.
 Or alternatively Turkish torpedo fried croquettes.
 This is minced lean mutton within the outer croquette – almost like a moist stew without any gravy.
-That outer layer of the croquette is made with Bulgar, and then fried to golden brown crispy-ness.
+That outer layer of the croquette is made with Bulgar and then fried to a golden brown crispy-ness.
 Did I just hear someone say, what the hell is Bulgar?
 It’s cracked wheat.
 Absolutely bloody brilliant this was.
-Almost akin to a Chinese dumpling with chewiness, but also with an amazing outer crunch too.
+Almost akin to a Chinese dumpling with chewiness, but also an amazing outer crunch too.
 Delicious.
 I could not help myself and nicked half of one.
 Good choice Amy.

 Ollie and Mary go traditional – two Doner Mutton Pittas.

 I love the way they call these things Doners.
 Is that who you’ll be making your next phone call to request a new set of organs following the consumption of this rather fatty feast?